lampe/talk-meteor-tdd-bdd/README.md

 $ gagarin -B -m -c
 ```

-## Step1
+## Step2

+- write a test for a function that return a random moves
-- write a test for a array with accepted moves and a object with winning Moves.
+- write a test for a function that returns if a move is valid or not
 - write so much code that the test are passed